Eoscorpius: Description

 The type specimen of Eoscorpius described by Meek and Worthen (of the species Eoscorpius carbonarius) was noted for its rather poor condition, consisting of incomplete parts of the mandibles, cephalothorax, abdomen, and tail.
 Four of the legs on one side were preserved, along with one of the "peculiar comb-like organs" typical of scorpions.
 The cephalothorax was described as sub-quadrangular, slightly wider than long; its length and width were recorded as about 0.45 in.
 The abdomen was recorded as about 0.9 in long and 0.6 in wide.
 The mandibles were noted for their similarity to those of other scorpions, as well as their lack of distinct "teeth".
 The legs were recorded as long and stout.
 Neither the legs nor the rest of the body appeared to possess hairs, serrations, or spines.
 Meek and Worthen observed that the specimen was unlike Cyclophthalmus, the only other Carboniferous scorpion known at the time, insofar as its tail was completely distinct from its abdomen, rather than gradually transitioning.
 They stated that based on the known material, the specimen's features seemed to match those of modern scorpions exactly.
-Paleontologist Erik N. Kjellesvig-Waering remarked in 1986 that Meek and Worthen's description was "exceptionally good" for its time.
+The paleontologist Erik N. Kjellesvig-Waering remarked in 1986 that Meek and Worthen's description was "exceptionally good" for its time.
 By then, several other specimens of the species were known, believed to represent both males and females.
 Based on remains consisting of a single chela (claw) of a pedipalp, Kjellesvig-Waering estimated that one specimen of E. carbonarius exceeded 30 cm in length from the front end of its carapace to the end of its tail.